newrelic/newrelic-node-examples/logs-in-context/README.md

-# New Relic Node.js Logs in Context Example
+# New Relic Node.js logs in context Example

-This project demonstrates [Logs in Context](https://docs.newrelic.com/docs/logs/logs-context/logs-in-context/) with New Relic by using a Node.js application and log enrichers.
+This project demonstrates [logs in context](https://docs.newrelic.com/docs/logs/logs-context/logs-in-context/) with New Relic by using a Node.js application and log enrichers.

 The sample application has support for the two log enrichers: [@newrelic/winston-enricher](https://github.com/newrelic/newrelic-node-log-extensions/tree/main/packages/winston-log-enricher) and [@newrelic/pino-enricher](https://github.com/newrelic/newrelic-node-log-extensions/tree/main/packages/pino-log-enricher).
 It also contains a container to run fluentd with the [fluent-plugin-newrelic](https://github.com/newrelic/newrelic-fluentd-output) to forward logs to New Relic One.